Stevia Plant ~ How to Grow this Sweet Herb

 It grows as a tender perennial plant in zones 9 – 11 where it is winter hardy.
 Outdoors, stevia plants thrive in warm and mildly tropical climates.
 It’s open pollinated by insects, wind, and birds.

 If you don’t live in one of these climate zones, you can grow stevia as an annual.
 It also grows well indoors with enough light.
 It only needs to pollinate to produce seeds, not to grow edible leaves.
-Therefore, growing it indoors is okay.
+This means growing it indoors is okay.

 How to Grow Stevia